Sopel97/Stockfish/docs/gensfen.md

 `use_draw_in_training_data_generation` - deprecated, alias for `write_out_draw_game_in_training_data_generation`

-`detect_draw_by_consecutive_low_score` - either 0 or 1.
-If 1 then drawn games will be adjudicated when the score remains 0 for at least 8 plies after ply 80.
-Default: 1.

-`use_game_draw_adjudication` - deprecated, alias for `detect_draw_by_consecutive_low_score`

-`detect_draw_by_insufficient_mating_material` - either 0 or 1.
-If 1 then position with insufficient material will be adjudicated as draws.
-Default: 1.

 `sfen_format` - format of the training data to use.
 Either `bin` or `binpack`.
 Default: `binpack`.

-`ensure_quiet` - this is a flag option.
-When specified the positions will be from the qsearch leaf.

 `seed` - seed for the PRNG.
 Can be either a number or a string.
 If it's a string then its hash will be used.
 If not specified then the current time will be used.